 As used in this table, beneficial ownership means the sole or shared power to vote or direct the voting or to dispose of or direct the sale of any security.
 A person is deemed to be the beneficial owner of securities that can be acquired within 60 days upon the exercise of any option, warrant or right.
 Ordinary shares subject to options, warrants or rights that are currently exercisable or exercisable within 60 days are deemed outstanding for computing the ownership percentage of the person holding the options, warrants or rights, but are not deemed outstanding for computing the ownership percentage of any other person.
-The amounts and percentages as of June 30, 2006 are based upon our ordinary shares outstanding as of that date and the amounts and percentages for our ordinary shares to be outstanding immediately after the offering, assuming no exercise of the underwriters' over-allotment option; and (ii) 39,833,857 ordinary shares to be outstanding immediately after the offering assuming the underwriters' over-allotment option is exercised in full.
+The amounts and percentages as of June 30, 2006 are based upon our ordinary shares outstanding as of that date and the amounts and percentages for our ordinary shares after this offering are based upon (i) 39,801,857 ordinary shares to be outstanding immediately after the offering, assuming no exercise of the underwriters' over-allotment option; and (ii) 39,833,857 ordinary shares to be outstanding immediately after the offering assuming the underwriters' over-allotment option; and (ii) 39,833,857 ordinary shares to be outstanding immediately after the offering assuming the underwriters' over-allotment option is exercised in full.

-5 hareholding of WNS Immediately aft Shareholdin (Holdings) L of June 30 imited as Number of Shares sold in the Offering (excluding Number of Shares sold in the Offering (including Excluding Exercise of the Over-Allotment Options Including Exercise of the Over-Allotment Option Shareholders' Name Shares Percentage optional shares) optional shares) Shares Percentage Shares Percentage 5% or Greater Beneficial Share Owner Warburg Pincus (1) 466 Lexington Avenue New York, New York 10017 USA 22,856,644 64.70% 1,490,000 22,856,644 57.43% 21,366,644 53.64% British Airways plc Waterside P.O.
-Box 365 Harmondsworth, Middlesex UK 5,160,000 14.61% 5,160,000 5,160,000 Theodore Agnew (2) 85 Gracechurch SV London EC3V 0AA UK 1,956,228 5.54% 1,075,925 1,075,925 880,303 2.21% 880,303 2.21%
+Sha areholding of WNS Immediately afte 1 (Holdings) Shareholding of WNS (Holdings) Limited as Number of Shares sold in the Number of Shares sold in the of June 30, 2006 Offering Offering sold in the Offering Excluding Exercise of the Over-Allotment Options Including Exercise of the Over-Allotment Option Shareholders' Name Shares Percentage (excluding optional shares) (including optional shares) Shares Percentage Shares Percentage 5% or Greater Beneficial Share Owner Warburg Pincus (1) 466 Lexington Avenue New York, New York 10017 USA 22,856,644 64.70% - 1,490,000 22,856,644 57.43% 21,366,644 53.64% British Airways plc Waterside P.O.
+Box 365 Harmondsworth, Middlesex UK 5,160,000 14.61% 5,160,000 5,160,000 Theodore Agnew (2) 85 Gracechurch SV London EC3V 0AA UK 1,956,228 5.54% 1,075,925 1,075,925 880,303 2.21% 880,303 2.21% 90